 I respect their decision, the player has no responsibility to clean the shit of lousy encoders, but we need to face the reality by all means.
-Here is my cruel life: Amarok is preferred in Linux, occasionally I am using mpg123 in console mode; using foobar2000 in Windows, sometimes Windows Media Player; portable MP3 player is Creative Zen Micro.
+Here is my imperfect life: Amarok is preferred in Linux, occasionally I am using mpg123 in console mode; using foobar2000 in Windows, sometimes Windows Media Player; portable MP3 player is Creative Zen Micro.
 No Mac, no iPod.
 To make things even worse, the locale in Linux is utf8, while in Windows, it is utf16-le.
 Last but not the least, I do respect specification.

 So ID3v1 is not considered, it only supports ISO8859-1, that make it impossible to hold CJK characters.
 For ID3v2, the most popular version is v2.3, unfortunately, it does not support utf8 encoding. v2.4 supports this codec, but it is seldom picked up by the hardware manufacturer or the application developers.